ashleyd480/rock_paper_scissors_game/readme.md

 If the indices of an array have some semantic meaning, it's better to assign a name to the indices of the array rather than the elements.

-With the gameOptons array, we assign the index positon to a variable name.
+With the gameOptons array, we assign the index position to a variable name.

     const gameOptions = ["paper", "scissors", "rock"];
     const Paper = 0;